DDLund/Solar-powerplant-analysis/README.md

 Analysis is primarily on powerplant 1 data.

 ## Contents
 The work is written in R markdown.
-The contents are as folows:
+For information on data structure, see [here](https://www.kaggle.com/datasets/anikannal/solar-power-generation-data).
+The contents of each R markdown file is as folows:

 The data (power yields and weather sensors for two plants) -
 ```
 Powerplant Data
 ```

-Cleans the data (run first) -
+Cleans the data (run first, requires ~ 4 min) -
 ```
 pp-clean-data.Rmd
 ```